MarionaMFE/mfe_pubs/README.md

 ![](man/figures/README-colour_custom_Scale-2.png)<!-- -->

-### `er template report`
+### `MfE's Word template report`

-This template is an RMarkdown template that replicates the format and style from the ER word template.
+This template is an RMarkdown template that replicates the format and style from the MfE word template.
 The template is made available with package installation.
 To access the template follow the steps:

 1- From RStudio File/ New File/ R Markdown / From Template